Country Profile: Palau

 Military and Security

-Palau does not maintain regular military forces, relying instead on the US for defense under the Compact of Free Association.
-The Bureau of Public Safety oversees law enforcement and maritime security.
+Palau does not maintain regular military forces; instead, its defense is the responsibility of the US, as stipulated in the Compact of Free Association.
+The Bureau of Public Safety handles local policing and maritime security.

 Energy